flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 1. relax the ILP;
 2. solve the LP relaxation by Column Generation;
-3. round or otherwise repair the fractional solution.
+3. round or repair the fractional solution.

 This is only a heuristic.

 As discussed in the Branch and Bound note:

 - rounding may destroy feasibility;
-- a feasible rounded solution may have poor quality.
+- even if the rounded solution is feasible, its quality may be poor.

-Therefore, this approach is simple but unreliable.
+Therefore, this approach is simple, but usually unreliable.

 ### 6.2 Approach II: Branch and Price